amoldighe/amoldighe.github.io/_posts/2017-12-20-kvm-networking.md

 ---

-KVM - Networking Adding NAT interface & Host Only Interface

-As the title suggest, we are going to explore networking for Virtual (guest) machines and host machine, specifically NAT interface and Host Only Interface.
+As the title suggest, we are going to explore networking for Virtual (guest) machines and host machine, for NAT interface and Host Only interface.
 I will be covering Bridge networking in a later post.
 To start with, I am going to list a few concepts for better understanding of kvm networking.
 Lets go through the type of networks a Virtual Machine can be attached to:

 * Host-Only: The VM will be assigned a IP which is only accessible by the host machine where the VM is running on.
 Only the host machine can talk to the VM, no other host can access it.